BlasianQ/food-supplier-app/README.md

 ## Trade-offs

-After first deploying my function, it failed to fecth because it didn’t allow cross-origin requests (CORS) by default.
-So, I added a new cors node dependency to allow requests from any origin.
+After first deploying my function, it failed to fetch because it didn’t allow cross-origin requests (CORS) by default.
+So, I added a new CORS node dependency to allow requests from any origin.
 This however, makes my cloud function less secure, since anyone, from anywhere can fetch without authentication.

 ## Challenges